 Typically, orchids should be fertilized once a week after it’s been watered.
 For repotted orchids, don’t fertilize for at least a few weeks.

 For better results, use a fertilizer with a high nitrogen concentration, as this will balance out the potassium ratio and help promote leaf growth.

-Using organic soil and fertilizers is also highly recommended since they are made from natural elements such as animal excretions and manure and work better in soil.
+Organic soil and fertilizers are also highly recommended since they are made from natural elements such as animal excretions and manure and work better in soil.

 Causes of Leaf Loss in Orchids

 The following are the reasons why an orchid may be losing leaves: